“The Mystery Method” is a system for meeting and seducing women developed by Erik von Markovik, also known by his

 Furthermore, Mystery might not have been the coolest guy, most popular, or richest guy when he started, and Negging might have served him well under those conditions -albeit I still believe he probably lost a lot of girls for negging too much-.

 One thing that always annoyed about many -but not all!- dating books is the pseudo-science that goes into it.
 Most of all, of course, evolutionary psychology.

 - The Mystery Method can be helpful to beginners: For its time, the Mystery Method might have been an eye-opener for many readers.
-And I suppose it can still be, for some.
+And I suppose it can still be, for some